 What are invasive species?
 Any so-called natural community is usually under the influence of human activities at many levels.
 Humans add nutrients, exploit some species, often nearly to extinction, and alter habitats by chopping down vegetation and filling in of wetlands.
 One of the more subtle effects is the purposeful and accidental facilitation of transport of organisms from distant places to our local habitats.
 Many of these introductions happen on purpose.
 We import pets, edible plants and animals, but we also accidentally transport other species in ship ballast water, on hulls, and along with other purposeful introductions such as exotic shellfish.
 Many of these alien (or invasive) species arrive and simply die away because the local habitat is inappropriate or there are too few individuals to start a viable population.
-But all too often, invasive species arrive and become very abundant here, even to the point of exerting strong local ecological effects.
+But all too often, invasive species arrive and become very abundant here, even to the point of exerting strong and unwelcome local ecological effects.

 Unfortunately, many residents of West Meadow habitats are invasive species and are conspicuous and even causing detrimental effects on our local flora and fauna.
 Here are some examples.